+Apart from the Afromontane vegetation, the existence of dry woodlands, probably at lower altitudes is suggested by the occurrence of pollen of Brachystegia and spores of Anemia.
+The Flora Zambesiaca (Schelpe, 1970) describes the present habitat of Anemia angolensis in the undergrowth of dry woodland at altitudes between 600-1525 m.
 Pollen from composites and grasses probably had their sources not only from Afromontane vegetation but from desert and semi-desert vegetation along the coast, as well.
-Extension of desert and semi-desert is also indicated by the regular occur-5 rence of Tribulus and Stoebe-type pollen.
+Extension of desert and semi-desert is also indicated by the regular occurrence of Tribulus and Stoebe-type pollen.
 Is this extension a result of a northward shift of the Angola Benguela Front (ABF) and increased upwelling along the coast?
-Alkenone measurements indicate SSTs (Fig. 3) were around 22°C (Kim et al., 2003) 2 to 3° lower than today.
+Alkenone measurements indicate SSTs (Fig. 4) were around 22°C (Kim et al., 2003) 2 to 3 degrees lower than today.
 Increased upwelling, however, should have lowered the SST below the general cooling of the glacial ocean, which is estimated at 4-5°C for the east equatorial Atlantic (Niebler et al., 2003).
 Comparison of several SST profiles with a coarser timely resolution between 5° and 20° S did not indicate a shift of the ABF north of 12° S during the glacial (Schneider et al., 1995).
 Thus, there is little indication of upwelling of cooler intermediate waters.

 The open mountainous vegetation and the expansion of desert and semi-desert suggest a cooler and drier climate in Angola during the glacial.
-Our data corroborate terrestrial mountain records, especially in east Africa, of an open glacial landscape covered with a grass- and ericaceous-rich vegetation (e.g. Coetzee, 1967; Bonnefille and Riollet, 1988; Bonnefille and Chalié, 2000).
-However, in Congo, at lower altitudes and nearer to the equator, no mountain elements were found (Elenga et al., 1994).
-Forest growth in the mountains might have been impeded by low temperatures at higher est growth in the mountains might have been impeded by low temperatures at higher altitudes, dry conditions, and/or due to low glacial atmospheric carbon dioxide levels (Jolly and Haxeltine, 1997).
+Our data corroborate terrestrial mountain records, especially in east Africa, of an open glacial landscape covered with a grass- and ericaceous-rich vegetation, e.g. Sacred Lake at 0° S 37° E (Coetzee, 1967), and Kashiru at 3° S 30° E (Bonnefille and Riollet, 1988; Bonnefille and Chalié, 2000).
+However, in Congo at Ngamalaka Pond (4° S 15° E) located at lower altitudes and nearer to the equator, no mountain elements were found (Elenga et al., 1994).
+Forest growth in the mountains might have been impeded by low temperatures at higher altitudes, dry conditions, and/or due to low glacial atmospheric carbon dioxide levels (Jolly and Haxeltine, 1997).